openstack/octavia/doc/source/index.rst

 For information on what is new see the `Octavia Release Notes <https://docs.openstack.org/releasenotes/octavia/>`_.

+.. only:: html

    To align with the overall OpenStack documentation, the Octavia documentation is grouped into the following topic areas.

 .. toctree::
    :maxdepth: 1